zilbert97/build-netmatters-site/README.md

 - [x] Add description boxes for clients and news card categories on hover state
 - [x] Add sub-navigation
 - [x] Jumbotron owl buttons
+- [ ] Email sign-up section (added to site over Xmas break)

 ### Phase 2 - layout tweaks and other minor changes:
-- [ ] Background color (gradient) for jumbo - either needs to be more precise, or different values for different breakpoints
+- [x] Background color (gradient) for jumbo - either needs to be more precise, or different values for different breakpoints
-- [ ] Latest news section speech boxes are causing horizontal scroll.
+- [x] Latest news section speech boxes are causing horizontal scroll.
 We cannot set overflow to visible and hidden on X and Y axes individually - fix bug, see lines 10-16 in latest_news partial
 - [ ] Remove transition from Hamburger
 - [ ] Remove background from page title logo
 - [ ] Search icon is too small - look to change or increase size while maintaining 23px font size
 - [ ] Navigation text vertical position
-- [ ] Jumbotron border top colour
+- [x] Jumbotron border top colour
 - [x] Jumbotron gradient ***Still not 100% identical but a closer approximation***
 - [ ] Slight difference in button size and position